mydotey/scf/README.md

 - **Value Comparator**: give a chance to compare the value so as to know whether property value changes. use value's `Equals` method to compare by default

+- **Is Static**: whether a property is dynamically changeable, false means it's inited when creation and dynamically changeable later, true means its value will be never changed after creation, default to false

+- **Is Required**: whether a property must be configured or given a default value, default to false, if set to true, exception will be thrown when it is forgotten to configure and has no default value

+- **Doc**: description for the property, can use it to generate meaningful application config doc

 ### Configuration Source

 A property can be configured in various ways.
 For example, a HashMap in memory, or a properties file, or env variable, or Java system property, or yaml file, ... etc.